 The truth about paper checks is terrifying

 Checks may seem convenient and cost-effective, but the risk is greater than the reward.
 According to the Association for Financial Professionals’ 2017 Payment and Fraud Control Survey, checks continue to be the top vehicle for payment fraud.
-The survey points out that three-fourths of businesses that were victims of fraud were targeted via checks— an all-time high.
+The survey points out that three-fourths of businesses that were victims of accounts payable fraud were targeted via checks— an all-time high.
 Wire transfers were the second most targeted payment method, while credit cards followed closely in third place.
 Despite the high numbers for check fraud, surprisingly, only 10% of all surveyed victims suffered a financial loss.

 If there aren’t plans for checks to leave your office anytime soon, some best practices may reduce the risks: